sebastianromerocruz/CS-3113-Intro-To-Game-Programming/lectures/04-user-input-collisions/README.md

 1. Check for user input.
 2. Register that input for later reference.

-In other words, we can't (or rather, we _shouldn't_) modify `gPositionLink` inside of `processInput`.
+In other words, we can't (or rather, we _shouldn't_) modify `gLinkPosition` inside of `processInput`.
 The best we can do is, as stated above, register our input somewhere and later (i.e. in `update`) reference that input in our game logic.
 For this we're gonna create another `Vector2` for each of our game objects—our **movement vectors**:

 ```c++
 Vector2 gLinkMovement  = { 0.0f, 0.0f },